Skip to content

 ask_userPause and ask you a question before continuing

 All file and shell operations are sandboxed to the thread’s directory.
 The agent cannot read or write files outside it.
+Bash commands and web fetches may require your approval — see Permissions.

 When the agent encounters an ambiguous decision, it can use the ask_user tool to pause and show you a question: